What shows up on the Review page

 Accepting creates a partner record with whatever name, company, title, and contact details the assistant could pull from the email and the sender's signature.

-Dismissing gives you four reasons to pick from: Not a real partner, Already in network, Don't want as partner, and Wrong info.
-The first three teach the assistant to stop surfacing this sender (and after a few matching dismissals, similar senders too).
+Dismissing opens a small popover where you pick a reason: Not a real partner, Already in network, Don't want as partner, or Wrong info.
+You can also click Other... to type a short note, or Skip and dismiss to dismiss without labeling.
+The first three reasons teach the assistant to stop surfacing this sender, and after a few matching dismissals it learns to skip similar senders automatically.

 Introduction sent